Bỏ qua đến nội dung

 5. Click the START button to start the add-on

-6. Check the logs to make sure everything is working correctly
+6. Check the logs to ensure everything is working correctly

-7. Click OPEN WEB UI to open VS Code in your browser
+7. Click OPEN WEB UI to open VS Code in the browser

 Accessing VS Code

-You can access VS Code via a web browser in the following ways:
+You can access VS Code via a web browser by:

-• Or through the sidebar in the Home Assistant interface if you have enabled the "Show in sidebar" option
+• Or via the sidebar in the Home Assistant interface if you have enabled the "Show in sidebar" option

 Install HACS (Home Assistant Community Store)